Acacia aneura: Habitat and ecology

 Mulga savanna and mulga codominant tussock grasslands cover roughly 20% of the Australian continent, or about 1.5 million square kilometres.
 The mean rainfall for much of the habitat for A. aneura in Australia is roughly 200–250 mm/year, but it goes to as high as 500 mm/year in New South Wales and Queensland.
 The lowest mean rainfall where it grows is about 50–60 mm/year.
 Both summer and winter rainfall are necessary to maintain mulga, and the species is absent from semiarid regions that experience summer or winter drought.

 Mulga scrub is distinctive and widespread, with the Mulga Lands of eastern Australia defined as a specific bioregion.
 The dominant species in these woodlands is mulga, with poplar box (Eucalyptus populnea) forming an increasingly important codominant in the eastern districts.
 The extent of ground cover in mulga woodlands varies with canopy density of the overstorey, becoming almost nonexistent in extremely dense stands.
 In more open stands, the herbaceous layer consists of wire grasses (Aristida spp.), mulga oats (Monocather sp.), mulga mitchell (Thyridolepis sp.), wanderrie (Eriachne spp.), finger grasses (Digitaria spp.) and love grasses (Eragrostis spp.).
 Various other woody species are also significant in mulga woodlands, particularly hop bushes (Dodonaea spp.), Eremophila and cassia (Senna spp.).

 In contrast to the eucalypt woodlands that dominate much of Australia, mulga woodlands are not well adapted to regular fire and species in mulga communities vary in their ability to survive fires.
 Many species, including mulga, have a very limited ability to resprout after fire, and rely instead on mechanisms of seed production for species survival.
 Many plants produce hard, woody fruits or seeds, which can not only survive intense heat, but also may require the stimulus of fire to scarify and promote germination.
 Long-lived seed stores in soil is also common in these woodlands.

 Uses

 Agriculture

 Mulga can be planted with sandalwood in plantations as a host tree.
 The flowers provide forage for bees, especially when there is enough water available.

 Mulga is of great economic importance to the Australian pastoral industry.
 Despite containing considerable amounts of indigestible tannins, mulga leaves are a valuable fodder source, particularly in times of drought, as they are palatable to stock and provide up to 12% crude protein.

 The seeds of Acacia aneura are traditionally used to make seedcakes.
 The mulga apple is an insect gall commonly eaten by Aboriginal people.
 Mulga tree gum (ngkwarle alkerampwe in the Arrernte language) is a type of lerp scale found on mulga branches.
-It provides a tasty, honey-like treat.
+It provides a honey-like treat.